Where the Money Comes From

 Once applicable trusts are identified, claims get filed.
 Two pathways exist at most trusts:

-Offers faster processing, often within 90 days, in exchange for accepting a fixed payment amount.
-Patients who meet specific criteria can take this route and receive their money quickly.
+Expedited review offers faster processing, often within 90 days, in exchange for accepting a fixed payment amount.
+People who meet specific criteria can take this route and receive funds quickly.

-Involves a more detailed evaluation of the claim.
+Individual review involves a more detailed evaluation of the claim.
 Processing takes longer, but payouts can be higher for cases with strong documentation.
-Patients with extensive evidence of exposure may benefit from this more thorough approach.
+People with extensive evidence of exposure may benefit from this more thorough approach.

 Most trust fund payments arrive within 90 days of approval.
 Recipients can typically choose between a lump sum or structured installments.